n-prat/sc-keymap-rs/README.md

 which means we CAN NOT bind it properly.
 Possibly could be done with Illustrator("Dynamic Symbols") but not Open Source nor Free...

+### VKB bindings export

+Use "save" not "export".
+You want a `.fp3` file which is machine readable, the `export as pdf` function is not!

 ### Known Issues

 #### Missing text